AdobeDocs/livefyre.pt-BR/help/implementation/c-app-integrations/c-map-integration.md

 ---
-description: Digite o conteúdo do usuário para um mapa interativo.
+description: Faça o plotagem do conteúdo do usuário em um mapa interativo.
-seo-description: Digite o conteúdo do usuário para um mapa interativo.
+seo-description: Faça o plotagem do conteúdo do usuário em um mapa interativo.
 seo-title: Mapa
 solution: Experience Manager
 title: Mapa
-uuid: 1 c 3 e 399 d-a 610-4 b 80-a 3 b 2-a 5502 b 31480 d
+uuid: 1c3e399d-a610-4b80-a3b2-a5502b31480d
 translation-type: tm+mt
 source-git-commit: 67aeb3de964473b326c88c3a3f81ff48a6a12652